pratiksayanekar/Java_Dictionary/README.md

 OR

-Simply run java -jar input.java
+Simply run java -jar input.java from your console